anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter05.md

 <a name="5.2"></a>
 ## 5.2.
 Core OpenStack Services APIs

+Please note that OpenStack provides a maximum microversion to be used with an OpenStack release.
+In the following sections the "Maximal API Version" refers to this maximum microversion specified for the OpenStack Pike release.
+Please note that in Reference Conformance (RC-1) testing, the System Under Test (SUT) can utilise newer microversions because of the OpenStack microversion policies.
+As per multiple OpenStack services documentation, for example the [Compute Service](https://docs.openstack.org/api-guide/compute/microversions.html), "A cloud that is upgraded to support newer microversions will still support all older microversions to maintain the backward compatibility for those users who depend on older microversions."

 ### 5.2.1.
 Keystone

 | **OpenStack Service** | **API Version** | **Maximal API Microversion** |